BUU44630 Economic Policy and Business History

 - Topics to be explored will include:

 A student might imagine that these questions could be easily answered by simply identifying the appropriate publications or even via Google.
 This would be incorrect!
 By engaging in the research, the student will discover that much more innovative detective skills are required.
+In addition, the Module seeks to discover how different economic policies (free trade V protectionism for instance) impact certain sectors.

 Learning and Teaching Approach